 The Experience of Thanksgiving Games

-We can still share this special day with others, and we can do this online, where it’s safe and accessible.
-Not only can we celebrate with our friends and family, but we can celebrate with our students!
+Not only can we celebrate this special day with our friends and family, but we can celebrate with our students!
 Studying English is not only an opportunity to learn a language but an opportunity to immerse themselves in a new culture.
 Whether you’re American or not, students don’t want to only learn English through the grammatical structure and repetition.
 They’ll want to learn the language through experiencing the holidays and gaining insight into its cultural significance.

 Luckily for you, we’ve got a list of Thanksgiving games that you can incorporate with your students!
 These games can be used for one on one lessons or group lessons.
 Whether these games are used as primary activities of a lesson or as a simple warm-up, they’re effective and will facilitate conversational English, creating a fun and vibrant classroom.